Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 To specify the shader lighting model (Lit, SimpleLit), use the `UniversalMaterialType` tag.

-For more information, see the section [URP Pass tags: LightMode](../urp-shaders/urp-shaderlab-pass-tags.md#lightmode).
+For more information, refer to the documentation on [URP Pass tags: LightMode](../urp-shaders/urp-shaderlab-pass-tags.md#lightmode).

 ## Limitations and performance